webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-configuration/masking.md

 We have different places where masking can occur:

 - Before the tag, if an async implementation is used.
-- In the tag config or preinit, while tests are being loaded
+- In the tag config or pre-init, while tests are being loaded
 - In the test, if you're waiting on additional things from the page before rendering your changes.

 Each of these steps are vital in ensuring there is zero content flickering.